ciubucalexandru/marvel-heroes/README.md

-# For anyone gettting this project, you will need to generate api keys
+# For anyone getting this project, you will need to generate marvel api keys

 In order to do this, follow the instructions found at https://developer.marvel.com/docs.
 Create a '.env' file in the root folder, locally.
 There, create two env variables:\